dart-common-toolkit/dart-enum-to-string-check/README.md

 ## Motivation

-Default Enum.toString() method represents a enum constant as class name + constant name (example: `Colors.green` but not `green`).
+Default Enum.toString() method represents an enum constant as class name + constant name (example: `Colors.green` but not `green`).
 In some cases this cast is not valid for a program logic (parse values to DB or JSON and vice versa) and can causing some problems (when from DB you get a strings without class names, `"green" == Colors.green.toString()` is not as we needed).
 Plugin helps to prevent described problem.

 ## How to use